 Some of these are:-

-- if there is a chance in the number of children living with you that you get child maintenance for
+- if there is a change in the number of children living with you that you get child maintenance for

-- the number of nights a child regularly stays overnight with the “paying parent”
+- a change in the number of nights a child regularly stays overnight with the “paying parent”

 - a child you get child maintenance for leaves full-time education (up to and including A-Level) or reaches the age of 20